Gaurishh/coursera-scraper/ReadMe.md

 ### 3_top_5_urls_for_recommendation_extractor.py

 **Overview**: This script intelligently selects the top 5 most relevant URLs from each institution's website for course recommendation analysis.
-It combines AI-powered selection using Gemini 2.5 Pro with deterministic fallback algorithms, prioritizes "about" pages, and validates URL accessibility to ensure high-quality content for classification.
+It combines AI-powered selection using Gemini 2.5 Flash with deterministic fallback algorithms, prioritizes "about" pages, and validates URL accessibility to ensure high-quality content for classification.

 **Output**: Generates individual text files in `top_5_urls/` directory (e.g., `example.com.txt`) containing exactly 5 validated URLs per institution, prioritized for course recommendation analysis.

 **Quick Workflow**:

-1. **URL Prioritization**: Automatically prioritizes "about" and "about-us" pages, then uses AI (Gemini 2.5 Pro) to select remaining URLs from the website's available routes based on relevance to course recommendations.
+1. **URL Prioritization**: Automatically prioritizes "about" and "about-us" pages, then uses AI (Gemini 2.5 Flash) to select remaining URLs from the website's available routes based on relevance to course recommendations.
 2. **Intelligent Selection**: Implements deterministic keyword-based scoring as fallback when AI is unavailable, using refined algorithms that consider keyword specificity, positional weighting, and negative keyword penalties.
 3. **Validation and Storage**: Validates each selected URL for accessibility and content quality, replaces invalid URLs with alternatives from the prioritized queue, and saves the final 5 URLs to individual text files.